 There are a number, a small number, of stations already doing this.
 As long as there is free local news and free quality programming, people will listen, no matter what band it is being broadcast on.
 Free trumps paid any time, any day.

-What I was trying to get at in the previous post was that over crowding the FM band with more and more small signals will degrade it.
-There is no ifs, ands or buts, removing third adjacent protections on the FM band will increase the noise floor.
+What I was trying to get at in the previous post was that overcrowding the FM band with more and more small signals will degrade it.
+There are no ifs, and, or buts, removing third adjacent protections on the FM band will increase the noise floor.
 This will lead to more interference on the average FM radio, which will lead to more people getting fed up and tuning out.

 Here is why: You cannot change the laws of physics.
-FM transmitters have output filters that attenuate side band energy, that is to say, energy transmitted on 1st, 2nd and 3rd adjacent channels.
-A 50,000 watt FM station on 100.3 MHz will have side band energy on 100.1, 99.9 and 99.7 MHz as well as 100.5, 100.7 and 100.9 MHz.
-Due to the limitations on the components used to construct those filters, they can only be designed with the accuracy of the components used.
-In other words, most electrical components have a tolerance given in percent, example +/- 10%.
+FM transmitters have output filters that attenuate sideband energy, that is to say, energy transmitted on 1st, 2nd, and 3rd adjacent channels.
+A 50,000-watt FM station on 100.3 MHz will have sideband energy on 100.1, 99.9, and 99.7 MHz as well as 100.5, 100.7, and 100.9 MHz.
+Due to the limitations of the components used to construct those filters, they can only be designed with the accuracy of the components used.
+In other words, most electrical components have a tolerance given in percent, for example, +/- 10%.
 That means that the value of the component will change, usually because of heating.
 Therefore, output filters cannot be constructed to limit emissions to only the main channel and say one adjacent channel, they would drift off frequency.

 That is an engineer’s point of view.